spencerm89/hysteresis3/inst/doc/index.md

 where e is a random error term.
 These generalized transcendental equations (Lapshin) form a hysteresis loop for a given frequency or period and set of time points t=1,2...n.

-The plot below uses the function **mloop** which simulates hysteresis loops to show the effects of choosing various odd values for m and n.
+The plot below uses the function **mloop** which simulates hysteresis loops to show the effects of choosing various odd values for n and m.

 ```r
 library(knitr)